praneelacharya/praneelacharya.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD candidate in the South Dakota State University (https://www.sdstate.edu).
+I am a Ph.D. candidate in the Department of Mechanical Engineering at [South Dakota State University](https://www.sdstate.edu) working under the supervision of [Dr. Kim-Doang Nguyen](https://www.sdstate.edu/directory/kim-doang-nguyen).
+I have worked as a research assistant and teaching assistant during my Ph.D. program. <br/>

+Over the years, I have had the privilege to focus on different aspects of robotics: nonlinear controller design for multiagent systems, computer vision for robotic applications, deep learning, motion planning, and optimization.

 Education